I love reinventing cakes. This is a variation on my Pear, Red Wine and Almond Cake:

 1 tsp ground ginger

-3 white pears peeled, cored and cut into thin slices
+3 white peaches peeled, cored and cut into thin slices

 1 tablespoon of stem ginger pieces, sliced thinly

 Preheat the oven to 180 degrees C (less if your oven is fan forced – I suggest 160 degrees C).
 Grease a 22 cm springform tin.

 Beat butter and sugar in a food processor until pale and well creamed.
 Add vanilla paste.